emarcey/cicerone/glossary/styles_formatted.md

 	- hop: very low German Noble hop flavor optional
 - Commercial examples: Weihenstephaner Hefeweissbier, Franziskaner Hefe-Weisse, Paulaner Hefe-Weissbier Naturtrüb, Ayinger Bräu Weisse, Schneider Weisse Original, Two Brothers Ebel's Weiss Beer
 - Notes:
+	- Ancient History
+		- oldest known depictions of beer drinking from Smerian artifacts from 3400 BC
+			- would have been a wheat beer
+		- Egyptions brewed wheat-heavy beers
+		- code of Hammurabi contains rules for wheat beers
+	- Modern History
+		- origins in 12th-13th century bohemia
+		- 1520, Degenberg family from Scwarzach obtained exclusive right to wheat beer from ruling Wittelsbach dynasty
+			- generated a ton of profits
+			- but also took a lot of wheat from people's baking ovens
+		- 1567, Duke Albrecht V of the Wittelsbachs outlwaed wheat beer drinking
+			- except for Degenberg clan because they had pre-existing right
+		- 1602, Hans Sigmund of Degenberg died without an heir, so Wittelsbach Maximilian I could reclaim the right to brew wheat beer
+		- Monopoly lasted until 1798, when a few monasteries and burgher breweries were given permission
+		- Subsequently, permission was for sale or lease
+		- 1872, sold rights to Georg Schneider I
+		- Sales declined into 1950s-1960s to < 3% of overall Bavarian production
+		- sudden shift in consumer tastes in 1965 led to explosion in weissbier popularity, now > 1/3 of total market share in Bavaria and nearly 10% across Germany
+	- Production
+		- high protein content requires long rests, so decoction mashing still common
+		- usually refermented in bottle using speise as priming sugar
 	- Hefeweizen translates as "yeast-wheat"
 	- characteristic haze/cloudiness from high protein levels in wheat, and yeast in unfiltered beer
 	- Germans view yeast as a healthy additive -> custom of rousing and pouring yeast into glass
 		- yeast may autolyze during storage -> meaty, rubbery flavors, so consider freshness before rousing
-	- some American establishments garnish with slice of lemon/orange, but this is not traditional
+	- some American establishments garnish with slice of lemon/orange, but this is not traditional variations
 		- Kristalweizen is a variation with protein haze and suspended yeast removed
 			- filtration makes it less bready and yeasty
 			- become stale more rapidly than traditional
-		- imported versions are often notably oxidized
+			- imported versions are often notably oxidized leichtes_weissbier
+		- lower alcohol version

 # Weizenbock